A Virtual Stroll Around the Walls of Chester

 Drawing from 'Chester As It Was' by J S Howson, Dean of Chester 1872

-Ancient oak beams in the roof of the Yacht, photographed in 1965.
+Right: ancient oak beams in the roof of the Yacht, photographed just before its destruction in 1965.
 Can you see the ghost?

 Do you have any more information about this old pub?